tyler0852/tylers-tacc-research/docs/tms/meeting-4.md

     - p: A large prime number
     - g: A number less than p, often reffered to as the generator
     - s: The secret that person 1 and person 2 will share after doing Diffie-Hellman
+- Public, not secret variables:
+    - A
+    - B
+    - p
+    - g
+- Private, secret variables:
+    - a
+    - b
+    - s
 - Conditions
     - p:
         - Must be a large prime number